Magnetic Resonance Imaging (MRI)

 Caring radiographer with a young patient having an MRI at Imaging Associates.

-What you need to know
+What do you need to know about your MRI booking?

-What we need to know
+What do we need to know?

 Please advise us if you are pregnant or think you might be pregnant, or if you are breastfeeding.